Sign Up

 Education and Prevention of Pediatric Abusive Head Trauma

-The American Academy of Pediatrics states that AHT is largely preventable (Christian, 2015).
-Evidence from the Centers for Disease Control and Prevention formalized efforts for consistently tracking AHT, and evaluation of interventions focused on prevention has demonstrated a decline in AHT rates after 2009.
-AHT rates in 2013 and 2014 were 0.41 per 100,000 children under five years of age and 0.43 per 1000,000, respectively, the lowest rates during the 16-year data collection (Spies & Klevens, 2017).
-By identifying risk factors, clinicians can provide focused formalized interventions to support families and caregivers to prevent AHT.
+The American Academy of Pediatrics states that AHT is largely preventable (Christian, 2024).
+Evidence from the CDC's formalized efforts for consistently tracking AHT and evaluating interventions focused on prevention has demonstrated a decline in AHT rates after 2009.
+By identifying risk factors, clinicians can provide focused, formalized interventions to support families and caregivers in preventing AHT.
+Parenting programs focused on the awareness of AHT are the most common preventive intervention, with the goal of many programs focused on helping parents cope with an infant's inconsolable crying, the primary trigger of AHT (Chang et al., 2024).

 • Anticipatory guidance around the dangers of shaking or impact injury

-• Methods to deal with frustration and anger of a crying infant
+• Methods to deal with the frustration and anger of a crying infant

 • Stress the importance of leaving children in the care of trusted caregivers